JoeYip13/Project-1-HTML-CSS/README.md

 <div><img src="assets/images/Feel-Good-Gym-Design4.jpg" alt="Feel Good Gym Design on Figma"></div>

 ### Logo
 Adobe Express was used to create the logo.
+From my prespective, I like the way visual images can instantly convey what a website is about.
+This is why I decided to create a logo of representation of Feel Good Gym and Training.
 <div><img src="assets/images/Feel-Good-Logo-Design2.jpg" alt="Feel Good Gym Logo Design on Adobe Express"></div>

 ### Fonts
 - Primary font was Inter 400.
-I chose this font because it showed a neutral, plain but informative.
-This font also worked well against the color scheme.
+I chose this font because it showed a neutral, plain but informative feel.
+This font also worked well against the colour scheme.
 <div><img src="assets/images/Google-Fonts-Inter-400.jpg" alt="Google Fonts Inter 400"></div>

 ### Icons